ULSTER COUNTY GREEN FLEET POLICY

 GREEN FLEET INITIATIVES

-• PUBLIC TRANSIT ELECTRIFICATION: Ulster County is planning for electricification of its UC Area Transit (UCAT) vehicle fleet.
+• Transit Fleet Electrification: Ulster County is planning for electricification of the UCAT transit fleet.
 In 2021, the County completed a NYSERDA-funded Bus Fleet Electrification Study that assessed the feasibility for implementing electric bus service in Ulster County and the suitability of individual UCAT routes to be operated with electric vehicles utilizing current-day technology.
 It also provided recommendations for infrastructure improvements to accommodate future demands of electric vehicles and presented a preliminary phased implementation plan towards full implementation over the next 10+ years.
 The full report can be accessed here: UCAT Bus Fleet Electrification Study - Final Report